 Book: War on the Waters

-The Civil War Trust recently spoke with Dr. James McPherson about his latest book, War on the Waters: The Union and Confederate Navies, 1861-1865.
-This new book looks at the significant contributions that both the Federal and Confederate navies made to the American Civil War.
+The Trust spoke with Dr. James McPherson about his book, War on the Waters: The Union and Confederate Navies, 1861-1865, which looks at the significant contributions that both the Federal and Confederate navies made to the American Civil War.

 James McPherson: I have long felt that the role of the navies in the war, and especially the contribution of the Union navy to final Northern victory, has been under-appreciated and under-studied.
 My book is a modest effort to address that problem.
 Also, the feats of the navies make for a dramatic story, and I wanted to tell part of that story.